 By synthesizing the already introduced aspects and summarizing the issues related to the evolution of the instrumental soloist concerto, one pictures the diversity of the options which refer either to the compositional writing or to the instruments for which the concertizing works are composed.
-Starting from the "classic" instruments, the concertizing works address such instruments as: the saxophone, the panpipe, the bandoneon, the clavichord, and the Marternot waves.
+Starting from the "classic" concertizing instruments, the works address such instruments saxophone, the panpipe, the bandoneon, the clavichord, and the Marternot waves.

-The concertizing spirit reflects on the symphonic and chamber genre also by the among the particular symbiosis characteristics of these genres (the instrumental soloist virtuosity of the assembly's compartments, with a strong individualization of the timbre, the complementary thematic discourse within the symphonic assembly, the increase or reduction of the assembly and the direct involvement of the soloist instrument in the symphonic discourse).
-The new language is experimented by A. Jolivet in Concerto for Marternot waves (1947).
-André Jolivet is a modern composer who pays special attention to the instrumental soloist concerto, composing a significant number of the following works: Concerto for Piano (1951), 2 concertos for trumpet (1948, 1954) Concerto for Percussion (1958), 2 concertos for cello (1962, 1966) and Concerto for Violin (1972).
-The French composer achieves a vocal-symphonic symbiosis in Concerto for Soprano and Orchestra -Songe nouveau rêvé (1971).
-The constructivist technique and the mathematization of the musical language are reflected in Concerto for Kegrops Piano (1986) by I. Xenakis.
-Composers such as Bartók, Stravinski, and Lutoslawski address also the orchestra assembly which they enrich with concertizing elements specific to the instrumental soloist style, by individualizing the instrumental timbre and the highlighting within the assembly of the individual soloists marked by virtuosity.
+The concertizing spirit reflects on the symphonic and chamber genre also by the symbiosis among the particular characteristics these of genres (instrumental soloist virtuosity of the assembly's compartments, with a strong individualization of the timbre. complementary thematic discourse within the symphonic assembly, the increase or reduction of the assembly and the direct involvement of the soloist instrument in the symphonic discourse).
+The new language experiments are tried at by A. Jolivet in Concerto for Marternot waves (1947).
+André Jolivet is a modern composer who pays special attention to the instrumental soloist concerto composing a significant number of this kind of works.
+French composer succeeds achieving a vocal-symphonic symbiosis in Concerto for soprano and orchestra -Songe nouveau rêvé (1971).The technique constructivist and the mathematization of the musical language are reflected in Concerto for Kegrops piano (1986) by I. Xenakis.
+Composers such as Bartók, Stravinski, Lutoslawski - address also the orchestra assembly which they enrich with concertizing elements specific to the instrumental soloist style, by individualizing the instrumental timbers and the highlighting within the assembly of the individual soloists.

-A preference of the 20th century composers is to be noticed not only in the combination of the symphonic elements with the concertizing ones (Prokofiev, Honegger, Enescu) but also in the impregnation of the compact orchestra assembly (Symphony or chamber) with specific concertizing elements, thus, developing the "concert for orchestra".
-The relationship between the soloist and the orchestra changes according to the configuration of the form in which the concertizing work is made: if it is based on classic forms, the soloist instrument is attributed the main role without the orchestra's being, its mere accompaniment support and the harmonic and modular atmosphere, this representing also a means of support and technical work.
-The soloist instrument is integrated in the symphony as well (starting from the transformation into a symphony of a soloist musical discourse in the framework of an instrumental concerto), in Prokofiev's creation (Concerto Symphony for Cello and Orchestra opus 125, 1953) and Enescu (Concertizing Symphony for Cello and Orchestra, 1901).

-Together with Prokofiev and Şostakovici, the concerto for the soloist instrument is also of interest for the Russian composers Aram Haciaturian and Dmitri Kabalevski.
+A preference of the 20th century composers is to be noticed not only in the combination of the symphonic elements with the concertizing ones (Prokofiev, Honegger, Enescu) but also for the impregnation of the compact orchestra assembly (Symphony or chamber) with specific concertizing elements - thus, developing the "concert for orchestra".
+The relationship between the soloist and the orchestra changes according to configuration of the form in which the concertizing work is made: if it is based on classic forms, the soloist instrument is attributed the main role without the orchestra's being its mere accompaniment support and the harmonic and modular atmosphere, this representing also a means of support and technical working.
+Together with Prokofiev and Sostakovici, the concerto for the soloist instrument is also of interest for the Russian composers Aram Haciaturian and Dmitri Kabalevski.

-Known for his symphonic music and his ballet suite, Aram Haciaturian (1904-1978) dedicates soloist concertos to piano, viola and cello where he uses the resources of the Armenian folklore from the perspective of the genre's modernity.
+Know for his symphonic music and his ballet suite, Aram Haciaturian (1904-1978) dedicates soloist concertos to the piano, viola and cello where he uses the resources of the Armenian folklore from the perspective of the genre's modernity.

-Dmitri Kabalevski (1904-1987) as a representative of the Russian music avantgarde, together with Haciaturian and Şostakovici (although he is forced to blame the dodecaphonism), composes 3 concertos for piano and orchestra (1936-1937), the Concerto for Violin and Orchestra (1940), and the Concerto for Cello and Orchestra (1946).

-The instrumental virtuosity predominates both in the construction of the soloist score and in the one of the concertizing instrument, by impregnating the symphonic discourse with specific elements (ample passages in an improvisational style or of an increased proportion and technical difficulty) and the individualization of the instruments in the assembly.
+Dmitri Kabalevski (1904-1987) as representative of the Russian music avantgarde together with Haciaturian and Şostakovici (although he is forced to blame the dodecaphonism), he orients to instrumental soloist concerto. instrumental virtuosity predominates both in the construction of the soloist score and in the one of the concertizing instrument, by impregnating the symphonic discourse with specific elements (ample passages in proportion and technical difficulty) and the individualization of the instruments in the assembly.
 The rapport between the orchestra and the soloist instrument can change by the equal involvement of the two partners in the development of the symphonic dramaturgy.
 The soloist instrument tends to be considered a "voice" in the symphonic assembly and the characteristics of the soloist instruments, of individual assertion and virtuosity, are to be found in the orchestra assembly as well.